apache/tvm/docs/dev/microtvm_design.rst

 -------------------------

 TVM's search-based optimization approach allows it to largely avoid system-level modeling of targets in favor of experimental results.
-However, some modelling is necessary in order to ensure TVM is comparing apples-to-apples search results, and to avoid wasting time during the search by attempting to compile invalid code for a target.
+However, some modeling is necessary in order to ensure TVM is comparing apples-to-apples search results, and to avoid wasting time during the search by attempting to compile invalid code for a target.